buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/QuantitySets/Qto_ElectricGeneratorBaseQuantities.md

+# Qto_ElectricGeneratorBaseQuantities

 Base quantities that are common to the definition of all occurrences of electric generator.
 <!-- end of short definition -->